-- 1. Demonstrate the fundamental skills necessary to perform and progress at a beginning level in the sport of soccer. - 2.
-Improve one or more: body composition, range of motion, overall body weight, resting heart rate, strength and endurance, and aerobic capacity at a beginning level.
+- 1. Demonstrate the fundamental skills necessary to perform and progress at an intermediate level in the sport of soccer - 2.
+Improve one or more: body composition, range of motion, overall body weight, resting heart rate, strength and endurance, and aerobic capacity at an intermediate level.